 I started my studies with Physics only to move a year later to Economics.
 I hold an Economics degree from the University of Macedonia, an MSc in Political Theory from the London School of Economics and a second MA in Philosophy from King’s College London.
 Interdisciplinary education and research have always constituted a priority for me.

 My first engagement with the issues of regional development and social economy came with my bachelor thesis in Economics “Development as Self-Management”.
 I soon realised that the multifaceted occurrence of social economy requires an interdisciplinary approach to be addressed.
 Thus, my following postgraduate studies came as an endeavour to expand my interpretative lens.
 At the same time, I tried to enrich a strong mathematical and statistical background with a constant critical stance.
 This deep belief to a disciplinary permeability and an interest in research led me to RurAction, a fruitful field for a conjugation of the two to flourish.
+I also developed a forum for the networking of social enterprises around Greece (see here).
 My research project

 Sune W. Stoustrup